This section provides information on how to develop your Pantheon site locally with Visual Studio Code.

 Open the Git menu and press Ctrl + Shift + G or click View and select SCM.

 Review your outstanding changes before you commit them with a message.

 You can also switch branches.
-Refer to the video on the VS Code docs for more information.
+Refer to the VS Code docs for more information.